 Areas of study

-Our department is vibrantly interdisciplinary with overlapping interests and areas.
-The following are our four core areas of study:
+Wayne State's English program is vibrantly interdisciplinary with overlapping interests and core areas of study.

 Offers instruction in the art and craft of poetry and prose.
-Students study a variety of modern and contemporary works—of poetry, fiction, creative nonfiction, and drama—and receive guidance and training in their own artistic practice.
+Students study a variety of modern and contemporary works poetry, fiction, creative nonfiction and drama and receive guidance and training in their own artistic practice.

 The interdisciplinary linguistics program has strong connections to the English department through several of our faculty members.